-We selected some hills on the forest hills near the park (Schenkenshul) to make several descents.
-This is about a quarter of an hour's walk from our holiday home.
+We selected some hills on the forest hills near the park, at Schenkenshul.
+From our holiday home it's about a quarter of an hour's walk - perfect for a spontaneous afternoon on the sled.

 How often does snow lie on the Veluwe?

-For the Veluwe, this means that winters are surprises: you never know exactly how much snow you'll get.
-Sometimes a thin layer, sometimes nothing, sometimes a beautiful white day.
-That's exactly what gives a day like this extra value.
-In December 2017, a snow cover of no less than 34 centimeters was even measured in Hoog-Soeren on the Veluwe, an exceptional situation that shows how variable winter weather can be.
+For the Veluwe, this means that winters have become real surprises.
+You never know exactly how much snow you'll get - sometimes a thin layer, sometimes nothing, sometimes a beautiful white day like this one.
+It's exactly that unpredictability that makes such an afternoon extra special.
+In December 2017, a snow cover of no less than 34 centimeters was even measured in Hoog-Soeren on the Veluwe - an exceptional situation that shows how variable winter weather can be.
 Due to warming, snow is becoming increasingly rare, so enjoy it when you get the chance!

 Why such days stick with you